 Kratom is another natural substance that’s shown amazing results in helping opiate addicts overcome addiction.
 It’s also one that the DEA has tried to ban.
 Kratom is a tree from Southeast Asia whose leaves have been used for centuries as a natural pain reliever.
 It’s also been shown to be effective in helping addicts by replacing their addiction with a much safer, much more natural, one.

 As long as there is money to be made, the powers that be will continue to prescribe opiates for opiate addiction.
-And even though these substances are almost as dangerous as heroin, those suffering from addiction are left with very few alternative options.
+And, because these substances are as addictive as heroin, those suffering from addiction are left with very few alternative options.